A healthy weight or a normal weight are common goals as overweight and obesity plague our society.

 2) Look for a multidisciplinary team

-Only one doctor cannot treat this cancer complication effectively.
+Effective management of this cancer complication requires a collaborative effort involving multiple healthcare professionals.
 Cancer patients also need care from dietitians, physical therapists, and other experts.

 3) Start nutritional and exercise changes